 Bonus: it’s available for MacOS, so I can play it on my laptop.
 Is Isaac over?
 Time will tell 😀

 I’ve had Hardspace: Shipbreaker on my wishlist for a long time too, and I think it has the potential to be a great, zen experience.
 Taking giant spaceships apart by slowly cutting them into pieces is something that doesn’t sound like it should be fun, but it is.
-There’s something very cathartic about the process of removing stuff and putting the parts into the correct spaces.
-I’ve only done the tutorial so far (which is actually pretty long) but I think it could be a great go-to chill game.
+There’s something very cathartic about the process of removing stuff and putting the parts into the correct places.
+It’s very slow paced, but when things go wrong, the go wrong.
+I’ve burned through the hours already, and I’m loving it!

 Follow my Steam Curator page for a list of games that I think are worth looking at.
 Or check out my First Look video series, where I share my first impressions of new games you might not have heard of.